Flepsz/React-Native-Guide/templates/readme.md

 1. Clone this repository or download the template you need.
 2. Navigate to the template's directory.
 3. Install the project dependencies using `npm install` or `yarn install`.
+4. Rename the "name" in the `package.json` to your project's name
-4. Start building your app by adding components, screens, and logic based on the chosen template.
+5. Start building your app by adding components, screens, and logic based on the chosen template.

 ## Contributing